 There are many different telehealth services available, each functioning slightly different than another.
 Essentially, you use your phone or computer to meet with a doctor anywhere you are to receive a diagnosis for a medical problem.

 Patients can talk to doctors online about a myriad of illnesses and conditions, including:

 - And more…

-Talking to a doctor online about these ailments has the added benefit of getting your medical problems taken care of quickly before the problem can worsen.
+Talking to a doctor online about these ailments has the added benefit of getting your medical problems taken care of quickly before the problem worsens.
 Instead of having to wait weeks to find time off work or time to get into a doctor, patients can give a doctor a call and find a solution to their problem immediately.

 Of course, not everything can be resolved by a phone call or video chat.
 There may be times when the online doctor believes an in-person visit is necessary.
 They will let you know if that is the case.

-Will My Insurance Cover Online Doctor Appointments?
+Will My Health Insurance Cover Online Doctor Appointments?

 So far, several major health providers offer telehealth services (which includes online doctor consultations) as an available benefit to its members.
 Some of these providers include:

 These providers are using telehealth services, such as:

 - Doctor on Demand